How to use USWDS

 • Design for readability

-• Design generous, forgiving interaction targets
+• Design large, easy-to-select interaction targets

 • Use legible visual contrast